rackerlabs/support-how-to/content/how-to/cloud-backup/cloud-backup-faq/index.md

-You can also use Cloud Backup on Linux and Windows servers external to Rackspace Cloud, including most servers connected to the public internet, such as personal laptops, servers located on your company's premesis, and servers hosted by other cloud providers.
+You can also use Cloud Backup on Linux and Windows servers external to Rackspace Cloud, including most servers connected to the public internet, such as personal laptops, servers located on your company's premeses, and servers hosted by other cloud providers.

 **Note**: If you have servers that are not in the Rackspace Cloud but run operating systems supported by Rackspace, see the following installer links for more details.